microsoft/fluent-ui-react/e2e/README.md

 This is what happens when `yarn test:e2e` script is executed:
 - test files in `./tests` directory are discovered
 - bundled, all the bundle artifacts go to `./dist` directory
-- server starts on dedicated for end-to-end tests port, it serves from `./dist`
+- server starts on dedicated for end-to-end tests port (value is defined in config and will be presented in console output), it serves from `./dist`
 - each test scenario in `./tests` is executed against the test examples served